Home » Recipes » Pickles & Jams » Homemade Applesauce

 close-up of chunky homemade applesauce in a jar

-But if you prefer a smooth applesauce, don’t worry – this recipe includes instructions for both chunky AND smooth!
+However, if you prefer a smooth applesauce, don’t worry.
+This recipe includes instructions for both chunky AND smooth versions.

 How to Make Applesauce